 Add or import your 3D assets

-If you plan an additional XR set extension, separate the graphics and XR content using a level streaming setup.
+If you plan an additional virtual set extension, separate the graphics and XR content using a level streaming setup.

-Learn more about how to Set up an XR set extension with translucent holdouts
+Learn more about how to Set up a virtual set extension with translucent holdouts

 Enable XR rendering

-To output the XR wall texture(s) also in the viewport and the computer monitor when in live mode, change the "Visualization Mode" in World Settings > Pixotope World from "Normal" to "Off-axis texture".
+To output the XR wall texture(s) also in the viewport and the computer monitor when in live mode, change the "Visualization Mode" in Pixotope World Settings > General from "Normal" to "Off-axis texture".

-When using virtual camera moves, make sure to enable "XR From Current Camera" in World Settings > Pixotope XR Compositing.
+When using virtual camera moves, make sure to enable "XR From Current Camera" in Pixotope World Settings > XR.

 To increase image quality using NVIDIA's DLSS go to PRODUCTION > Adjust > Effects > Image up/down sampling.